-The Scheme's net exposure to foreign currency risk at 30 June 2023 and 30 June 2022 is not significant.
+The Scheme's net exposure to foreign currency risk at 30 June 2024 and 30 June 2023 is not material.

 (iii) Interest rate risk

 Interest rate risk is the risk that changes in interest rates will affect future cash flows or the fair values of financial instruments.
 The Scheme has established limits on investments in interest bearing securities, which are monitored on a daily basis.